MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/maintenance-budgets/update-maintenance-budget.md

 2. Make the changes for the new calculation, and click **OK**.
 New budget lines are created according to the selections you made for recalculation.

 ## Adjust budget lines

-As an alternative to recalculating the entire maintenance budget, you can adjust selected calendar lines regarding budget costs.
+As an alternative to recalculating the entire maintenance budget, you can adjust selected lines regarding budget costs.

 1. In **Maintenance budget lines**, select the lines for which you want to update budget cost.